trampgeek/moodle-qtype_coderunner/README.md

         return best

     def is_valid(response, nums):
-        '''Return true if the first parameter is at least a valid pair of items from the given list of ints, nums''' if not isinstance(response, tuple) or len(response) != 2: return False
+        if not isinstance(response, tuple) or len(response) != 2:
+            return False
         if response[0] not in nums or response[1] not in nums: